Cheap Dopamine Is Stealing Your Potential. Take It Back.

 Dopamine also regulates movement and coordination, and imbalances in dopamine levels are linked to neurological and psychiatric disorders.

-For instance, low levels of dopamine are associated with conditions like Parkinson’s disease and depression, while high levels can be related to conditions such as schizophrenia and mania.
+Low levels of dopamine are associated with conditions like Parkinson’s disease and depression, while high levels can be related to conditions such as schizophrenia and mania.

 Dopamine is neither good nor bad.
-It’s just a chemical.

 Cheap dopamine, however, refers to quick and easy hits of dopamine.